Vladislavlhp7/lay_summarisation/report/report.md

 # Evaluation {#sec:evaluation}
 In this section, we evaluate the performance of the summarization models described in Section \ref{sec:methods}.

 # Quantitative Evaluation {#sec:evaluation-quantitative}

+We compare our models by calculating the average F1 ROUGE scores on the evaluation PLOS dataset.
+From Table \ref{tab:dataset_stats}, we can see that our Extractive Network performs as good as the standard ATS baseline - LexRank [@erkan2004] in terms of the lexical overlap with the gold lay summary.
+On the other hand, we observe that the metrics decrease for the generative models due to their abstractive nature, which demonstrates how problematic and inconvenient for lay summarisation ROUGE is.
+Nevertheless, it is clear that the Clinical Longformer outperforms considerably the GPT-2 perhaps due to the fact the latter is pre-trained on out-of-domain data.

 \begin{table}[htbp]
     \centering